Berlin

 Checkpoint Charlie

-This place was one of the border crossings between East and West Berlin.
-Checkpoint Charlie was located on the border of the American and Soviet zones, and therefore the United States and the Soviet Union faced each other right here.
+Checkpoint Charlie was located on the border of the American and Soviet zones of Berlin, and was therefore one of the few places that the United States and the Soviet Union came to face each other directly during the Cold War.

-The beautiful Treptower Park southeast of Berlin’s city center was laid out in 1876.
-It is one of Berlin’s lovely green parks, and there is an impressive memorial to fallen Soviet soldiers in World War II as a nice sight in the park.
+The beautiful Treptower Park southeast of the center of Berlin was laid out in 1876.
+It is one of Berlin’s lovely green oases, and the park lies beautifully along the banks of the river Spree, which meanders through the German capital.

 Alexanderplatz, Berlin